 DBA Design Effectiveness Awards: handy tips for a winning case study

-With the DBA Design Effectiveness Awards entry deadline coming up on 30th June, here are some handy tips for success.
+With the DBA Design Effectiveness Awards entry deadline coming up on 5 November 2021, below are some handy tips for success.

 Context is key.